Nazeeefa/awesome-sequencing-tech-papers/README.md

 6. 🌱 [A critical comparison of technologies for a plant genome sequencing project](https://academic.oup.com/gigascience/article/8/3/giy163/5281243) - Comparison between Illumina short read, PacBio, 10x Genomics linked reads, Dovetail Hi-C, and BioNano optical maps for assembling high-quality potato species *Solanum verrucosum*.
 The comparison involves assessment of completeness, accuracy, requirements, and sequencing costs.
 7. [Illumina and Nanopore methods for whole genome sequencing of hepatitis B virus (HBV)](https://www.nature.com/articles/s41598-019-43524-9)
 8. [Multi-platform discovery of haplotype-resolved structural variation in human genomes](https://www.nature.com/articles/s41467-018-08148-z)
+9. [Sequencing of human genomes with nanopore technology](https://www.nature.com/articles/s41467-019-09637-5) - The main focus of this study is the use of nanopore technology (MinION) for clinical use.
+In addition to evaluating performance of basecallers for SNV calls, the study also looked at comparison of large variants (>100bp) from read data generated ONT, PacBio, and Illumina (section 3.2, supplementary).

 #### 2018